DaddyBoard/PingNotification/README.md

 ## 🐛 Known Issues

-- Stickers do not display in the notification window.
+- Some rare forms of messages dont display (like the default discord messages when someone joins a discord server `Glad you're here, person!`)

 If you encounter any problems, please [open an issue](https://github.com/DaddyBoard/PingNotification/issues).